|Davros (Terry Molloy) was inside the|

 Doctor Who was Derek's final credit, after having appeared in Gazette (1968), Tom Grattan's War (1968), Parkin's Patch (1969), No Blade of Grass (1970), The Fenn Street Gang (1972), South Riding (1974) and Stand Up, Virgin Soldiers (1977).

-Since 1985 Derek (also known as Bo) has been working as an actors' agent for Mahoney Bannan Associates (MBA).
+From 1985, Derek (also known as Bo) began working as an actors' agent for Mahoney Bannon Associates (MBA), based in Brighton.

 Trained ballet dancer Hugh's other TV and film work includes The Elephant Man (1980), The Great Muppet Caper (1981), The Dark Crystal (1982), Luna (1983-84) and Chish 'n' Fips (1984-87).
 He also had a hand or two in the animatronics on The Tripods (1985) and was, among other characters, a Gamorrean guard on Return of the Jedi (1983, unfortunately credited as Hugh Spirit!).